Do you consider yourself a chicken person?

 It is important to mention that thrush is a fungal disease.
 This means it can be contracted if you allow your chickens to eat molded feed or other molded food.
 And they can also contract the disease from contaminated water or surfaces.

-Though there is no vaccine, it can be treated by an anti-fungal medicine that you can get from your local vet.
+Even though there is no vaccine, it can be treated by an anti-fungal medicine that you can get from your local vet.
 Be sure to remove the bad food and clean their water container as well.

 8. Air Sac Disease